FoldSAE: Learning to Steer Protein Folding Through Sparse Representations

 \section{Abstract}

-RFdiffusion is a popular and well-established model for generation of protein structures.
-However, this generative process offers limited insight into its internal representations and how they contribute to the final protein structure.
-Concurrently, recent work in mechanistic interpretability has successfully used Sparse Autoencoders (SAEs) to discover interpretable features within neural networks.
-We combine these concepts by applying SAE to the internal representations of RFdiffusion to uncover secondary structure–specific features and establish a relationship between them and generated protein structures.
-Building on these insights, we introduce a novel steering mechanism that enables precise control of secondary structure formation through a tunable hyperparameter, while simultaneously revealing interpretable block and neuron-level representations within RFdiffusion.
+While models like RFdiffusion excel at generating protein backbones, their "black box" nature currently restricts design to a process of stochastic sampling rather than precise engineering.
+To bridge this gap, we introduce FoldSAE, a framework that adapts Sparse Autoencoders (SAEs) to decompose RFdiffusion’s dense activations into interpretable, monosemantic features.
+We demonstrate that these unsupervised features capture fundamental physical properties, including secondary structure formation and solvent-accessible surface area (SASA).
+Leveraging these insights, we implement a steering mechanism that enables targeted modulation of backbone folding and surface exposure during the denoising process, both in \textit{de novo} and anlogue generation.
 Our work pioneers a new framework for making RFdiffusion more interpretable, demonstrating how understanding internal features can be directly translated into precise control over the protein design process.